Corefinder89/phoenix/simplilearn-phase4/docs/set_up.md

 ## What is a pod ?

 Kubernetes manages or deploys a application as an `api-resource` called as `pod`.
-A pod has an ip address, and many kubernetes specific configurations.
+A pod has an ip address, its own network namespace, and many kubernetes specific configurations.
 A pod is actually and essentially an abstraction or encapsulation on top of containers.
 Kubernetes creates a pod and inside a pod there is a container.
 There can be multiple containers tightly coupled inside a pod.
 In short pod can also be called as *work loads*.

 ## Setting up a pod

 A pod can be created in 2 ways: